Back to Articles

 May 2, 2026·By Sami Jamil Jadallah

 More than 1.5 billion Muslims inhabit this earth.
-They represent the inheritors of a civilization that, between the 8th and 13th centuries, preserved Greek philosophy, invented algebra, mapped the heavens, pioneered surgery, and established the world's first university — Al-Qarawiyyin in Fez, Morocco, founded in 859 CE.
+They represent the inheritors of a civilization that, between the 8th and 13th centuries, preserved Greek philosophy, invented algebra, mapped the heavens, pioneered surgery, and established the world's first university — Al-Qarawiyyin in Fez, Morocco (since 859 CE).
 For five centuries, while Europe slept in its dark ages, Baghdad's Bayt al-Hikma — the House of Wisdom — burned as the brightest light of human civilization.

-And yet today, of those 1.5 billion souls, fewer than a handful have ever received a Nobel Prize in the sciences.
+And yet today, of those 1.5 billion souls, few are considered giants in their chosen fields.
 A civilization that produced Al-Kindi, Ibn Sina, Al-Biruni, Ibn Rushd, and Al-Khwarizmi — giants whose names still echo through the halls of modern science — now stands nearly absent from the highest ledger of human intellectual achievement.

 Something is profoundly wrong.
 And we must have the courage to say so.